THE OPPORTUNITIES OF EXTENDED SEA KAYAKING

 Your put-ins and routes will be developed based on group skills and interest, time constraints, and weather factors.
 Trip routes trip can be circuitous, beginning and ending at our base on Peaks Island or another launching point.
 One-way expeditions have a special appeal, but require your group to maintain a schedule to get to the take-out on time.
 Scheduling around the tides is important for certain areas or courses.
 We strongly recommend unsupported travel for courses where outdoor leadership and ocean skill development are primary emphases.

-Our Course & Trip Descriptions page outlines instructional courses we have offered.
+Peruse our Course Outlines & Materials of instructional courses we have offered.
 Choose one of these, or combine elements for your one-of-a-kind course.

 INSURANCE & MEDICAL CONCERNS